Let’s imagine you wake up one morning and head out to work. As you approach your vehicle, you try to unlock your car with your key.

 Key Turns, But Door Won’t Open: Conclusion

 There you have it.
-You know eight plausible scenarios when your key turns but doesn’t open the car door.
+You know eight credible scenarios when your key turns but doesn’t open the car door.
 The various fixes might help if you find yourself in one of these unfortunate emergency situations.

 This may be a little expensive.
 While some fixes will cost you next to nothing, replacing an entire lock system will put you out of pocket by between $75 and $300.